Can you remember the last time you ate at a restaurant without seeking out reviews or asking for a friend’s recommendation?

 The average person spends 90,000 hours at work over their lifetime.
 That number equates to 3,750 days.
 And that number equates to a really, really, really stinkin’ long time.

-Throughout a typical interview process, the candidate is convinced they have to sell themselves to the company – and that’s not untrue.
+Throughout a typical hiring and recruiting process, the candidate is convinced they have to sell themselves to the company – and that’s not untrue.
 But on the other hand, the company is also trying to sell themselves to the candidate.
 Before review platforms, companies could always promise what a great place to work it was, and even if it weren’t, the candidate would be none-the-wiser.

 Today, thanks to employee review platforms like Glassdoor and others, potential candidates can see what actual employees have thought about their experiences working for almost any given company.
 Glassdoor, in particular, allows prospective employees to see statistics like “likelihood to recommend to a friend” and “satisfaction with CEO,” in addition to salary insights, interview questions, and more.